WKPS: WKPS funding controversy

-Aftermath of the Funding Controversy
+Funding controversy aftermath

-By the summer of 2002, the relationship with the College of Communications had dissolved entirely, and Student Affairs were no longer willing to pay half of the adviser's salary.
 Recent graduate and former WKPS officer Christopher Buchignani was hired for substantially less to replace Jeff Brown for one year.
 In the summer of 2003, the College of Communications, who leased the space in the James Building, forced The LION 90.7fm to evict.
-Dr. Stanley Latta, Director of Unions & Student Activities under Penn State's office of Student Affairs, authorized the station's move to the Hetzel Union Building.
-Room 9, right next to the HUB's large aquarium, was designated the main studio, with additional offices (one of which would become The Lion's production room) allotted to the station on floor three.
+[Stanley Latta, Director of Unions & Student Activities under Penn State's office of Student Affairs, authorized the station's move to the Hetzel Union Building.
+Room 9, right next to the HUB's large aquarium, was designated the main studio, with additional offices, one of which would become The Lion's production room, allotted to the station on floor three.
 On October 1, 2003, the station went live from Room 9.

 Though the new station was smaller than the station to which the staff had become accustomed, it allowed for The LION 90.7fm to be physically independent.
 Live webcasts, added to the station's website the previous year, were launched for student and community audience of both State College residents and distant alumni.
 The webcasts continue to be popular, nearly reaching their listener capacity limit each time The LION 90.7fm broadcasts a Penn State football game.